 Beyond FitzRandolph Gate

-- Press Releases: Before you advertise your event off campus, either in the form of paid advertisements or press releases, please notify the Office of Communications.
-This office will assist you in managing your interactions with off-campus media.
+- Press Releases: Before advertising your event off campus with either paid advertisements or press releases, please notify the Office of Communications.
+They will assist you in managing your interactions with off-campus media.

 - The Princeton Business Journal: The Princeton Business Journal is published every Tuesday and Thursday by the same group that publishes the Princeton Packet, but is geared more towards the business community.
-Submissions for ads are due by Wednesday the week before the ad is to run by 5 p.m.
 Please visit the advertising rates and deadlines portion of their Web site or call (609) 924-3244 for more information.

 - Community Outreach: Area schools, churches and nursing homes are great places to go if you want to have members of the community attend the event.
 However, please make sure that the event is appropriate for that group of people.
 For instance if your group is bringing in an author of a book popular among high school students, it would be a good idea to invite some of the area high schools.
 If your group was inviting an author who wrote a book about atheism, inviting the local churches would not be advisable.

 - Don't forget about posters: The area around the campus when putting up posters for a big event.
 Area businesses that have public message boards: